darkhelmet/dashvee/posts/on-defining-new-types.md

 So when do you decide, "yes, this needs a new distinct type" instead of just using something built in?
 In this particular case, it was honestly the first thing I thought of.
-My brain immediately went to the "want if you try to do stuff with the incompatible types?" area.
+My brain immediately went to the "what if you try to do stuff with the incompatible types?" area.
 Naturally, new types.